Battle of Kapyong: Night battle

 Located 1500 m to the rear, Battalion Headquarters found itself heavily pressed, however.
 Protected by a section of Vickers machine guns, two 17-pounder anti-tank guns, the Assault Pioneer Platoon, and the Regimental Police under the Headquarters Company commander—Captain Jack Gerke, plus Koch's own commanding tank platoon—the fighting flared around 22:00 as the PVA infiltrated the position among the retreating ROK.
 They bypassed the headquarters and the US tanks nearby, surrounding the defenders and establishing blocking positions on the road to the south.
 During the night, the PVA attempted to mount the tanks and destroy them with grenades and satchel charges, but were driven off by fire.
 Later, one of the tanks received a direct hit from a 3.5 inch rocket, while the forward perimeter was struck heavily by attacking waves of PVA, and was forced back with heavy casualties.
-Receiving fire from PVA soldiers occupying several houses in the village of Chuktun-ni, the Shermans engaged the roadblock and several houses, killing more than 40 PVA in one house alone.
+Receiving fire from PVA soldiers occupying several houses in the village of Chuktun-ni, the Shermans engaged the roadblock and several houses, and estimated more than 40 PVA killed in one house alone.

 There was a sudden and fundamental restructuring among the 3 RAR command personnel at this point in the battle.
 At dawn of 24 April, the PVA intensified their attack on the 3 RAR battalion headquarters' perimeter, killing and wounding the bulk of the Medium Machine Gun section and the Assault Pioneer Platoon and driving them off the higher ground they had been occupying, although A Company remained in full command of the hill.
 At this point, Ferguson requested further reinforcements from Burke, and at 04:00 Burke ordered a Middlesex company forward in support of Ferguson's battalion HQ.
 However, on encountering some PVA resistance in the hills edging the Kapyong road, the Middlesex company suddenly decided to abandon their ordered assignment.
-They then turned east and escaped the battlefield using the same minor road discovered earlier by the US mortar companies during their escape.
-By 05:00, following the inexplicable disappearance of the Middlesex company, Ferguson was concerned that the PVA from the direction of the hill could eventually develop the potential to fire towards battalion headquarters.
-Ferguson made the decision to withdraw 5 km away from the battlefield to a new position to the rear, inside the Middlesex perimeter.
+They then turned east and escaped the battlefield using the same minor road discovered earlier by the US mortar company during its escape.
+By 05:00, apparently shaken by the inexplicable disappearance of the Middlesex company, Ferguson was concerned that the PVA from the direction of the hill could eventually develop the potential to fire towards battalion headquarters.
+Ferguson made the sudden decision to immediately withdraw 5 km away from the battlefield to a new position to the rear, inside the Middlesex perimeter.
 However, Ferguson did not communicate with his company commanders regarding his decision to relocate, and O'Dowd and other officers were surprised in the morning to find that Ferguson had apparently disappeared.
 With Ferguson's departure from his field HQ, O'Dowd, as the senior company commander, assumed field command of 3 RAR, which Ferguson confirmed to O'Dowd by radio communication.
 Ferguson's absence from the battlefield and the intermittent nature of communications with his field officers made it increasingly difficult for him to communicate, monitor, and control his units on the battlefield.